Cuauhtlatoatzin/open-source-gis/README.md

 * [GPlates -- Paleogeographic Modelling Tools](http://web.gps.caltech.edu/~gurnis/Old/GPlates/gplates.html)
 * [GeoMapApp](http://www.geomapapp.org/index.htm)
   * Cite with `Figure made with GeoMapApp (www.geomapapp.org) / CC BY / CC BY (Ryan et al., 2009)`
+* [Geoblock](https://geoblock.sourceforge.net/) &mdash; The Geoblock program is integrated software for 2D/3D modelling, computational geometry and visualization of spatial datasets.
+The program can be used in Earth sciences particularly in such fields as geology modelling and mining, ore reserve estimations and prediction of mineral liberation under grinding and mineral processing operations.

 ### Paleobiological Data